 We hope you never experience the death of someone you love due to the negligence of someone else.
 Wrongful Death cases are extremely complex and different from other personal injury cases.
 In a common personal injury case, the victim files the claim against the responsible party.
 In a wrongful death case, the family or estate must file the claim to recover damages.

 When you have lost a family member due to the negligence of another, Georgia recognizes two separate and unique types of wrongful death claims:

 - The Wrongful Death Claim- In Georgia, this traditional claim is to establish the "full value of the life of the deceased" taken by the negligence of another.
 This claim is brought on the part of the surviving family members of the deceased person, it includes monetary damages, such as lost wages and benefits or loss of care, companionship, and other intangible benefits.

-- The Estate Claim- This claim can only be brought forth by the estate, and it is not for the value of the life of the expired but instead any expenses the Estate has acquired resulting from the injury and death, as well as pain and suffering.
+- The Estate Claim- This claim can only be brought forth by the estate and it is not for the value of the life of the expired but instead any expenses the Estate has acquired resulting from the injury and death, as well as pain and suffering.
 Damages that may be recovered in this claim include medical expenses, funeral and burial expenses, and conscious pain and suffering endured by the deceased before death.

 Keep in mind: The Statute of Limitations limits the time survivors, or personal representative has to bring a wrongful death suit to court.
 In almost all cases, the claim must be filed within two years of the date of mortality.
 If the wrongful death claim is not filed within the two-year statute, the right to bring it is almost always lost.
-These stipulations are specific to our practice areas in the state of Georgia, and may differ in other locations.

 How To Take Legal Action After A Wrongful Death Accident